CMIP6 Multi-Model Mean Context

 Summary high

-This figure evaluates Northern and Southern Hemisphere sea ice area trends (March and September) for 1980–2014, revealing severe biases in the high-resolution models compared to OSI-SAF observations and the CMIP6 multi-model mean.
+This figure evaluates annual maximum and minimum sea ice area trends for the Northern and Southern Hemispheres, revealing severe biases in the high-resolution EERIE models compared to observations (OSI-SAF) and the CMIP6 multi-model mean.
+The IFS variants generally suffer from massive positive biases (too much ice), while ICON-ESM-ER exhibits exaggerated seasonality in the Arctic and general underestimation in the Antarctic.

 Key Findings